 In 1980 the BOA Museum was passed into the charge of the newly established College of Optometrists (of which the Company, together with the disbanded BOA, was a founding body).
 The Museum has maintained a close link with the Company ever since.
 Most of its curators, including the current one, have been Liverymen.

-One of the museum’s display rooms, the Sutcliffe Room, includes a corner dedicated to the WCSM and the museum’s archive includes a small but growing number of documents that complements the Company’s own archival records at Guildhall Library.
+The museum maintains a dedicated WCSM section and its archive includes a small but growing number of documents complementing the Company’s own archival records at Guildhall Library.
 These include menu cards, photographs and certificates.
-Prospective donors of records and objects of interest should please contact the curator in the first instance.

 Tel: 020 7766 4353

 Group photograph of a dinner of the Worshipful Company of Spectacle Makers at Clothworkers’ Hall, 20 April 1932.